-EU-U.S. Privacy Shield and U.S.-Swiss Safe Harbor Policy
+EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Policy

-Zebra Technologies Corporation, and its U.S. subsidiaries, (“Zebra”) has chosen to voluntarily participate in Privacy Shield, and certify its adherence to and comply with the EU-U.S. Privacy Shield Framework (“Privacy Shield”) and its Principles, including the Supplemental Principles (collectively, the “Principles”), as set forth by the U.S. Department of Commerce.
-Zebra also participates in the U.S.-Swiss Safe Harbor Framework as applicable.
+Zebra Technologies Corporation, and its U.S. subsidiaries, (“Zebra”) has chosen to voluntarily participate in Privacy Shield, and certify its adherence to and compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework (“Privacy Shield”) and its Principles, including the Supplemental Principles (collectively, the “Principles”), as set forth by the U.S. Department of Commerce.
 If there is any conflict between the terms of this policy (“Privacy Shield Policy”) and the Principles, the Principles shall govern.
 Zebra is eligible to participate in Privacy Shield because it falls under the jurisdiction of the Federal Trade Commission (“FTC”).
 To learn more about the Privacy Shield program, the Principles and to view Zebra’s certification, please visit www.privacyshield.gov.

 Zebra collects, uses, discloses, transfers, and otherwise processes data, including Personal Data, in several ways.
 Zebra uses the Personal Data collected for three basic purposes: (1) to process transactions for the sale and support of Zebra’s products and/or services, (2) to operate Zebra’s business, and to provide and support the products and services Zebra offers (including improving and personalizing), and (3) to send certain communications, including promotional communications.
 Zebra also collects, uses, and processes human resources data in the context of an employment relationship with its current employees, applicants and former employees; as further described herein.